International workers in West Maas en Waal

 • Anja Valckx (Sociom)

-• Petra Janssen (The Cores)
+• Petra Janssen (De Kernen)

-• Marieke van den Boom (alderman)
+• Marieke van den Boom (Alderman)

 The action plan is currently being further developed.